sit3kk/SwiftUI_Exercises/helper.md

 # English Conditional Sentences

-## Zero Conditional:
+### Zero Conditional:
-- (if + present simple, ... present simple)
+- *(if + present simple, ... present simple)*
-- If you heat water to 100 degrees, it boils.
+- *If you heat water to 100 degrees, it boils.*

+Zero Conditional is used to express general truths or facts that always happen when a condition is met.
+It is often used to describe natural phenomena or universal laws.

-## First Conditional:
+### First Conditional:
-- (if + present simple, ... will + infinitive)
+- *(if + present simple, ... will + infinitive)*
-- If it rains tomorrow, we'll go to the cinema.
+- *If it rains tomorrow, we'll go to the cinema.*

+First Conditional is used to talk about situations that are likely to happen if a specific condition is met.
+It is used to express probable or possible future events.

-## Second Conditional:
+### Second Conditional:
-- (if + past simple, ... would + infinitive)
+- *(if + past simple, ... would + infinitive)*
-- If I had a lot of money, I would travel around the world.
+- *If I had a lot of money, I would travel around the world.*

+Second Conditional is used for hypothetical situations or dreams that are unlikely to happen.
+It is often used to express wishes or desires.

-## Third Conditional:
+### Third Conditional:
-- (if + past perfect, ... would + have + past participle)
+- *(if + past perfect, ... would + have + past participle)*
-- If I had gone to bed early, I would have caught the train.
+- *If I had studied harder, I would have passed the exam.*

+Third Conditional is used to talk about past situations that didn't happen, and their hypothetical outcomes.
+It expresses regrets or things that could have been different if the past had been different.

 # Indirect or Reported Speech